-Whether you run a software company or are an application developer, it’s important to get an experienced software lawyer to help you protect your intellectual property (IP).
+Whether you run a company that sells software or are an application developer, it’s important to get an experienced software lawyer to help you protect your intellectual property (IP).

 How does that work?

-Have your attorney review your software development agreement to ensure that it provides you what you need for your business.
-If you don’t have a contract, your software lawyer can prepare one that’s designed to meet your needs.
+Have your software attorney review your software development agreement to ensure that it provides you what you need for your business.
+If you don’t have a contract, your legal counsel can prepare one that’s designed to meet your needs.

-Note that what’s included in your agreement will vary depending upon whether it’s a desktop application, mobile app, or software-as-a-service (SaaS).
+Note that what’s included in your development agreement will also vary depending upon whether it’s a desktop application, mobile app, or software-as-a-service (SaaS).

 Never accept the other party’s contract at face value as “standard” for app development.

-If you’re a developer, you want an agreement you can use repeatedly that’s designed to let you recycle code on other app development projects while limiting your liability exposure if the client is unhappy.
+If you’re a developer, you want an agreement you can use repeatedly that’s written with particular language that lets you recycle code on other app development projects while limiting your liability risk exposure if the client is unhappy.

 On the other hand, if you have software being developed by employees or independent contractors, you want to make sure you truly get what you pay for plus have legal remedies in case something goes wrong.